 - Implementation of ground water monitoring system

-- Preparation of interior of building for in situ chemical oxidation (ISCO) testing
+- Preparation of interior of building for ISCO testing

 - Pilot test of ISCO technology